f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     One thing is making a habit of inspecting whether there is anything at all that you are afraid of giving up or any loss that you foresee yourself not being able to handle if it were to happen unexpectedly.
 If there is, it's a sign of still being liable to the second arrow, and your assumed freedom from it is being enabled by fortunate circumstances.

     Only if you were already a sotāpanna yourself would you be able to understand how it's possible to be in such a seemingly consummate state while still having plenty of work left until Arahantship.
 Someone who is still poor won't be able to understand how a billion dollars can feel inadequate.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1kobp2e/true_sotapatti_vs_false_sotapatti_how_to/mtrq6dg/)** _2025-05-23 02:45:15_ *(in reply to a comment not included)*:

+    > then the right response to that is to further purify/sharpen/tighten virtue and sense restraint, rather than jump directly at abandoning that which was recognized as weaknesses?

+    The optimal and safest response will always be to give up those things altogether.
+Their effect is solely detrimental from the point of view of the practice, and thus not abandoning them will always involve some kind of weakness.
+If that is too daunting, then yes, the only other option with meaningful chances of success is to be maximally virtuous and restrained within the household setting.

+    The mind is moved by majorly unpleasant possibilities for the future because it regularly gets allowed to move regarding seemingly unrelated things (including pleasures above all) in the present.

 ---